amrvac/amrvac/doc/thermal_conduction.md

      in mod_usr.t, subroutine usr_init(), add
            unit_length=<your length unit>
            unit_numberdensity=<your number density unit>
+           unit_temperature=<your temperature unit>
            unit_velocity=<your velocity unit>
-           unit_temperature=<your temperature unit>
        before call (m)hd_activate()
-  3. You can add the name list for thermal conduction, tc_list, in which parameters tc_perpendicular, tc_saturate, tc_dtpar can be modified. tc_perpendicular=.true. will add conduction flux perpendicular to magnetic field, which is not considered by default. tc_saturate=.true. to consider saturation effect of thermal conduction, which is the default choice. tc_dtpar=0.9/0.45/0.3 is the
+  3. You can add the name list for thermal conduction, tc_list, in par file, where parameters tc_perpendicular, tc_saturate, tc_dtpar can be modified. tc_perpendicular=.true. will add conduction flux perpendicular to magnetic field, which is not considered by default. tc_saturate=.true. to consider saturation effect of thermal conduction, which is the default choice. tc_dtpar=0.9/0.45/0.3 is the